Flood prevention measures secure Phetchaburi for monsoon season

 The lessons from the management of water over the past three years when Phetchaburi did not face flooding, will come in handy this year as well.
 Local authorities are prepared with machinery and modelling plans learned from previous experiences, having notified both the Minister of Agriculture and the Director-General of the Department of Irrigation.

-This year, efforts are underway to ensure that the flooding does not affect Phetchakasem Road, one of the main roads.
-The authorities have planned for draining water at any problematic point where flood accumulation is anticipated, reported KhaoSod.
+This year, efforts are underway to ensure that the flooding does not affect Phetchakasem Road, one of the main roads in the area.
+The authorities have a prevention plan for draining water at any problematic point where flood accumulation is anticipated, reported KhaoSod.

 “At present, the large reservoir, Kaeng Krachan Dam, has a 70% free space with only 30% of its capacity filled.
 However, if it rains 100 millimetres to 200 millimetres above the dam, it will fill the entire reservoir.
 But concern arises if it rains 100 to 200 millimetres at Kaeng Krachan and the end of the Kaeng Krachan catchment area, creating a large volume of water at the end of the dam which needs to flow to the Phetch Dam.